curl/trurl/trurl.md

 insensitive alphabetical order.
 This helps making URLs identical that otherwise only had their query pairs in different orders.

+## --trim [component]=[what]

+Trims data off a component.
+Currently this can only trim a query component.

+*what* is specified as a full word or as a word prefix (using a single trailing asterisk (`*`)) which makes trurl remove the tuples from the query string that match the instruction.

+To match a literal trailing asterisk instead of using a wildcard, escape it with a backslash in front of it.
+Like `\*`.

 ## --url [URL]

 Set the input URL to work with.
 The URL may be provided without a scheme,